 - General enhancements – general enhancements to the area by extending current irrigated lawns so there is green grass year-round, more seating and shade trees, a fitness/walking loop pathway, landscaping at the entrance of the park and a new double-gated entry on a concrete pad with signage and bins.

-The Marlow Lagoon Dog Park Improvements will be completed in stages, with Stage One works to commence soon.
+The Marlow Lagoon Dog Park Improvements will be completed in stages, with Stage One works to commence on the 12th of April 2021, and take 10 weeks to complete.

 Stage One of the Marlow Lagoon Dog Park Improvements will include: